gmcnutt/haxima_game_makers_guide/chapters/3/text.md

 ```

 The first three args to kern-mk-map are self-explanatory: tag, width and
 height.
-The fourth arg is the palette -- hold on to that thought -- and the
+The fourth arg is the palette (hold on to that thought) and the
 last is the actual terrain map.

 The terrain map is a list of strings, and each string is a list of